-The council has aligned its Net Zero target with the Welsh Government ambition of achieving a Net Zero public sector by 2030.
+The Council has aligned its Net Zero target with the Welsh Government ambition of achieving a Net Zero public sector by 2030.
 This will require understanding the priorities, costs, stakeholders and wider impacts of actions associated with council operations, whilst improving understanding of the public sector's role in influencing change in society and the wider economic system.
-The council's eight Bridgend 2030 commitments are as follows:-
+The Council's 8 Bridgend 2030 commitments are as follows:-

-The council will demonstrate leadership and commitment to deliver the Bridgend 2030 Net Zero Carbon Strategy, to address the Climate Emergency as declared by Welsh Government, the Senedd and the council.

-The council will integrate low and zero-carbon behaviours throughout the organisation and carbon impact will become a key consideration in all strategic decisions.

-The council will decarbonise its built estate by 2030 with a strong focus on energy efficiency, low carbon heating and on-site renewable generation.

-The council will undertake a programme of fleet renewal to ultra-low emission vehicles, such that all vehicles are ULEV by 2030.

-The council will decarbonise its procurement activity by engaging the supply chain, supporting and mandating suppliers to decarbonise, and progressing sustainable, local procurement practices.

-The council will ensure its land holdings are developed and maintained to support Net Zero objectives through high levels of carbon sequestration and biodiversity.

-The council will decarbonise its waste streams by ending landfill use and adopting a reuse culture alongside sustainable methods of disposal.
+Commitment 1 The Council will demonstrate leadership and commitment to deliver the Bridgend 2030 Net Zero Carbon Strategy, to address the Climate Emergency as declared by Welsh Government, the Senedd and the Council.
+Commitment 2 The Council will integrate low and zero-carbon behaviours throughout the organisation and carbon impact will become a key consideration in all strategic decisions.
+Commitment 3 The Council will decarbonise its built estate by 2030 with a strong focus on energy efficiency, low carbon heating and on-site renewable generation.
+Commitment 4 The Council will undertake a programme of fleet renewal to ultra-low emission vehicles, such that all vehicles are ULEV by 2030.
+Commitment 5 The Council will promote active and low-carbon travel options throughout its own operations.
+Commitment 6 The Council will decarbonise its procurement activity by engaging the supply chain, supporting and mandating suppliers to decarbonise, and progressing sustainable, local procurement practices.
+Commitment 7 The Council will ensure its land holdings are developed and maintained to support Net Zero objectives through high levels of carbon sequestration and biodiversity.
+Commitment 8 The Council will decarbonise its waste streams by ending landfill use and adopting a reuse culture alongside sustainable methods of disposal.

-Route map to a Net Zero Bridgend
+Route Map to a Net Zero Bridgend

-The route map below lays out key milestones that need to be achieved on the way to 2030 and a fully Net Zero Council.
+The Route Map below lays out key milestones that need to be achieved on the way to 2030 and a fully Net Zero Council.
 It is ambitious and will be challenging to achieve, with partnerships integral to an effective delivery.
-Detailed Actions plans have been prepared against the eight 2030 Corporate Commitments and these are set out in Appendix 2.
+Detailed Actions plans have been prepared against the 8 2030 Corporate Commitments and these are set out in Appendix 2.